micmejia/bible-dump/NKJV/Psalms/Ps 3.md

 Many _are_ they who say of me, "_There is_ no help for him in God." <i class="selah">Selah_

 ###### 3
-But You, O Lord, _are_ a shield [^a]for me, My glory and the One who lifts up my head.
+But You, O Lord, _are_ a shield for me, My glory and the One who lifts up my head.

 ###### 4
 I cried to the Lord with my voice, And He heard me from His holy hill. <i class="selah">Selah_